isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 <p>Here are the steps to do so:</p>
 <p>i.
 Connect your eReader to your computer.</p>
 <p>ii.
 Install and authorise Adobe Digital Editions (ADE) on your computer.</p>
 <p>iii.
-Go to <a href="https://nlb.overdrive.com">nlb.overdrive.com</a>, log in with your myLibrary ID and click on the "Download EPUB ebook" button under each of the titles you want to read in your eReader.
+Go to <a href="https://nlb.overdrive.com">nlb.overdrive.com</a>.
+Sign in with your myLibrary ID.
+Go to My Account -> Loans and click on the "Download EPUB ebook" button under each of the titles you want to read in your eReader.
 Downloaded eBooks should open automatically in ADE.</p>
 <p>iv.
 In ADE, make sure you’re in the “Library” view.
 Your eReader should show up under “Devices”.
 You may need to accept a file-transfer prompt in your eReader in order to appear in ADE.</p>
 <p>v.
 If your eReader is not detected by ADE, you might have to update to the most recent version of ADE.
 For more information, read this article on
   <a href="https://help.overdrive.com/en-us/0047.html" target="_blank">what to do if your eReader is not detected by ADE</a>.&nbsp;